Jagurt/YT-API-in-React_project-for-Advanced-Internet_Technologies/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-You have to be careful to not reload this too often or else your api key may become temporarily blocked.
+You have to be careful to not reload website too often or else your api key may become temporarily blocked.

 <details>
   <summary>More React related, autocreated, readme content</summary>